xasdx/testr/README.md

 -- addOne
  + io # input [1] outputs 2
  - io # input [1] should output a boolean value, but got 2
+ - io # input [0] should output an Error, but got 1
 ```